Countries That Start With An E

 El Salvador, officially the Republic of El Salvador, is the smallest and most densely populated country in Central America.
 Bordered by Honduras to the north and east, Guatemala to the west, and the Pacific Ocean to the south, El Salvador is known for its beautiful beaches, surfing spots, and volcanic landscapes.

 The history of El Salvador is marked by periods of indigenous civilizations, colonial rule, and civil conflict.
 Before the arrival of the Spanish, the region was inhabited by various indigenous groups, including the Pipil, Lenca, and Maya.
-The Spanish arrived in the 16th century, establishing colonial rule that lasted for nearly three centuries.
-El Salvador gained independence in 1821, joining the Federal Republic of Central America before becoming an independent republic in 1841.
-The 20th century was marked by political instability and civil war, which lasted from 1980 to 1992.
-Today, El Salvador is working to overcome the legacy of conflict and build a more prosperous and equitable society.
+Plus, el Salvador gained independence in 1821, joining the Federal Republic of Central America before becoming an independent republic in 1841.
+Even so, the 20th century was marked by political instability and civil war, which lasted from 1980 to 1992.
+But the Spanish arrived in the 16th century, establishing colonial rule that lasted for nearly three centuries.
+Today, El Salvador is working to overcome the legacy of conflict and build a more prosperous and equitable society That alone is useful..

 Eritrea: The Jewel of the Red Sea